-Lorna Deng is a HR professional and co-founder of DivTal, a new social enterprise that aims to break down employment barriers for people from minority backgrounds in Australia.
+Lorna Deng is an HR professional and the co-founder of DivTal, a new social enterprise that aims to break down employment barriers for people from minority backgrounds.
+Having faced and overcome barriers to employment herself, Lorna is determined to make the future of work more inclusive.

 Hetty McKinnon is a New York-based cook and food writer from Sydney, who is perhaps best known for her much-loved recipe books and her salad-making venture that started it all, Arthur Street Kitchen.